-Single sign-on (SSO) enables you to authenticate your employees using your organization’s identity provider.
-If your identity provider supports the SAML 2.0 protocol, you can use Databricks SSO to integrate with your identity provider and sign in.
+Single sign-on (SSO) enables you to authenticate your users using your organization’s identity provider.
+If your identity provider supports the SAML 2.0 protocol, you can use Databricks SSO to integrate with your identity provider.

 Go to the Admin Console and select the SSO tab.